ciceroednilson/ms-products-golang/README.md

 CREATE DATABASE `db_products`;
 ~~~~

-## ⚙️ Creating a Table on Databsse.
+## ⚙️ Creating a Table on Database.

 ~~~~sql
 CREATE TABLE IF NOT EXISTS tb_product(